robotenique/hugo-raw-files/README.md

 **OPTIONAL:**

 If you did any change to the theme itself, you also need to commit it to its respective repo!!
 Go inside the `themes/hyde-hyde`, check that the remote is correct, add the files and commit (you might need to checkout to master...).

+## TIPS

+- You can change the CSS by changing the `scss` files inside `themes/hyde-hyde/assets/scss/hyde-hyde`.
+You can manually change the definitions AND/OR define new variables to be used inside `themes/hyde-hyde/assets/scss/hyde-hyde/_variables.scss`.
+Don't forget to update it to its respective repo.

+- Portfolio images should be inside the portfolio folder, instead of the usual static folder.

+You may be wondering why I'm not just putting everything (except the final built website) in just a single repo (why maintain 3?).
+Well, it's legacy code and I'm not in the mood of changing it rn :`)